Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

  */
 fun testContainerIntExtension() {}

-// type parameter is fixed to abstract class fun Container<Number>.containerFixedNumberExtension() {}
+// type parameter is fixed to an abstract class fun Container<Number>.containerFixedNumberExtension() {}

 /**